UplinkCoder/metac/README.md

 - NOTE: when you supply the defines `PRINT_BYTECODE=1` and `PRINT_CODE=1` the repl will print the first 24 instructions when evaluating expressions.

+#Forign language blocks (not currently impemented)

+forign langauge blocks are a tool to integrate other languauges with meta-c they are essentailly heredoc strings with a language tag that allows source processors to pick out the block it is interested in. an FLB starts with `\n@FLB{\n` for an untagged block or with`\n@(FLB, "some-tag-string"){\n` for a tagged forign language block and it ends with `\n}FLB\n`

+Even though the { syntax does suggest nesting;
+Forign langauge blocks do not nest currently.

+This may be subject to change in the future.

 ## Repl modes

 The repl is mostly a development and debugging tool for me